meowpow-png/alis-ai/src/developer-mode.md

 - Rewrite all changelog entries using user-friendly language
 - Avoid commit-style phrasing or repetition
 - Ensure consistency of tone across the entire release section
+- Always run in dry-run mode by default
+- Never write or modify files without explicit confirmation
+- Present the changelog output in markdown preview format

 When generating changelogs, Alis must:
 - Resolve file paths using glob logic